-Luteolin is a bioflavonoid with potent antioxidant and anti-inflammatory properties.
-It is naturally occurring in many foods including; artichoke, celery, parsley and peanuts.
+Luteolin is a bioflavonoid that neutralizes free radicals, reducing oxidative stress, which is held to be associated with aging.* It is naturally occurring in many foods including artichoke, celery, parsley and peanuts.

 Like PEA, luteolin has several mechanisms of action.
 It inhibits mast cells, as well as mast cell-dependent T cell activation.
-In addition, it modulates microglial activation and inhibits pro-inflammatory cytokine production.
+Luteolin modulates microglial activation and inhibits pro-inflammatory cytokine production.
 It also acts on GABA and opioid receptors in the spinal cord.*

 The combination of PEA with luteolin has been shown to decrease mast cell activation significantly more than PEA or luteolin alone, and to reduce pro-inflammatory cytokines (TNF-alpha, IL-1 beta, IL-6) and chemokines (MIP-1 alpha, MIP-2) significantly more than PEA or luteolin alone.
 Additionally, PEA with luteolin was shown to reduce oxidative and nitrosative damage more effectively than PEA or luteolin alone.*

 1. Dirscherl, K., Karlstetter, M., Ebert, S. et al. “Luteolin triggers global changes in the microglial transcriptome leading to a unique anti-inflammatory and neuroprotective phenotype.”
 J Neuroinflammation 7, 3 (2010). https://doi.org/10.1186/1742-2094-7-3

 2. Li, Ming et al. “Luteolin improves the impaired nerve functions in...”
 International journal of clinical and experimental pathology vol. 8,9 10112-20.
 1 Sep.
 2015. https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4637533/